Helicopter crash in north Iraq kills pilot, injures Yazidi lawmaker

 The New York Times reported that one of its reporters, Alissa Rubin, was also injured in the crash, suffering “an apparent concussion and broken wrists”.

 Aircraft have been dropping food and other supplies to Yazidis who have taken refuge in remote mountains.
 The United Nations said on Tuesday that 20,000 to 30,000 Yazidis may still be sheltering on the arid Mount Sinjar.
-[ID:nL6N0QI1FS]

-Reporting by Raheem Salman; Writing by Alexander Dziadosz; Editing by Robin Pomeroy
+(Reporting by Raheem Salman; Writing by Alexander Dziadosz; Editing by Robin Pomeroy)